Subatomic-Agency/takehome-url-shortener-web-dev-test/README.md

 The goal of this project is to understand your thought processes and collaborative, communication and working style.
 Be sure to think through any potential edge cases or test scenarios that might be important.

-You are not expected to finish all of the requirements of the project - **there is purposefully more specs in the test than we are expected to get through** — when we’re reaching the end of the time, we’ll recap and discuss our progress so far and you may be asked several questions about decisions you made in the test.
+You are not expected to finish all of the requirements of the project - **there is purposefully more specs in the test than we are expected to get through to allow stuff to fill up the whole hour if needed** — when we’re reaching the end of the time, we’ll recap and discuss our progress so far and you may be asked several questions about decisions you made in the test.

 ## Example Services